null

 How Does a Mercury Thermometer Work?

 Despite electronic thermometers, mercury thermometers are still used for calibration and reference purposes.
 They can measure temperature with high accuracy and are still needed in some applications even as digital ones become more common.
-The mercury filled bulb and the finely calibrated temperature scale are the key components that give these thermometers their accuracy.
+The mercury filled bulb and the finely calibrated scale are the key components that gives these thermometers their accuracy.

 Mercury in Glass Thermometers